gzafra/Flash2Cocos2D/README.markdown

 - kDebugFTC global constant must be added and set to true or false wheter you want debug graphics to be shown.
 - I apologize in advance for any english mistake or if you find some spanish comments.

+<b> Hope I don't forget anything.
+If you have any problem getting it to work, don't hesitate to contact me.</b>

 FlashToCocos2D
 ===============